gonzoalo/loka-challenge/README.md

-# Loka Challenge
+# Loka Challenge(door2door)

-the solution aims to process daily the data from the events in the car services

-We are going to build a module that will be executed every day and feeds the data warehouse
+The following projects aims to process data daily from events from a Car Service Company and stores them in a Data Warehouse For this purpose we are going to use AWS as our cloud provider so in order to run the project we need an aws account.

 ## Architecture